-ANASTASIA “An Yá” YARBROUGH is an emerging young jazz violist and singer based in Asheville, NC.
+Anastásia “An Ya” Yarbrough is a violist and singer-songwriter based in Asheville, NC.
 The Memphis-native has been performing for over twenty years.
 At age 17, she was awarded a grant from the Mr. Holland’s Opus Foundation.
-Currently, she is an active contribution to the Western North Carolina jazz scene as one of the few jazz violists.
-She performs with Michael Jefry Stevens’ Mountain Chamber Jazz Ensemble and the Asheville Jazz Orchestra.
+She is emerging as an active contribution to the Western North Carolina jazz scene as one of the few jazz violists-singers.
+She has appeared as a feature artist in a variety of jazz and R&B showcases in the area.
+Most recently, she was the feature musician for the Asheville Storytelling GrandSlam as part of The Moth Radio Hour.
+She performs regularly with Michael Jefry Stevens’ Mountain Chamber Jazz Ensemble and the Asheville Jazz Orchestra.
 She has performed in workshops and master classes led by renowned jazz violinists and violists such as Regina Carter, Mads Tolling, and Matt Maneri.
 She attended the Stanford Jazz Workshop and performed at the 2015 Stanford Jazz Festival.